bediger4000/array-rotation-algorithms/README.md

 	Given an array and a number k that's smaller than the length of the array, rotate the array to the right k elements in-place.

+The tricky thing is the "in place" requirement, otherwise the easy, obvious thing is to copy elements into a separate array in rotation-sequence, using some clever indexing involving `(i + k)%n` where `n` is the length of the array.

 There's an easy *O(n\*k)* solution, rotate the array right by 1, k times

 ```go